 A first step in understanding a piece in PKP terms is annotating chromatic scale symbols next to melody notes on a staff.
-The annotations provide a way of writing down skeleton melody lines directly, as shown next for a familiar piece, Happy Birthday to You.
-Bar lines would be added to represent a melody line from written music.
-Asterisks indicate repeated notes, differently colored arrows indicate ups and downs, commas indicate phrasing, and optional red highlighting indicates melody peaks within phrases, to help the eye see them in a line of text.
+The skeleton melody line so identified may be written down separately, as shown next for a familiar piece, Happy Birthday to You.
+Asterisks indicate repeated notes, differently colored arrows indicate up and down movements, commas indicate phrasing, and optional red highlighting indicates melody peaks within phrases, to help the eye see them in a line of text.